 - Integrity: We make our decisions based on what best serves people and the planet and behave openly, honestly, ethically and authentically in all our activities and relationships.

-- Clean Energy in Remote and Rural Communities: Deshkan Ziibiing Retrofit Pilot - in partnership with Chippewas of the Thames First Nation (COTTFN), this program involves running a pilot project with a COTTFN resident to audit their home and develop a pathway to net-zero emissions, and then implementing home retrofit projects to reach their emissions target.
+In partnership with Chippewas of the Thames First Nation (COTTFN), this program involves running a pilot project with a COTTFN resident to audit their home and develop a pathway to net-zero emissions, and then implementing home retrofit projects to reach their emissions target.
+Learn more here.

-- Network Supports - we offer our environmental member organizations a suite of supports including; shared resources, networking events, workshops, conferences, promotional support and connection to resources.
+We offer our environmental member organizations a suite of Network Supports including; shared resources, networking events, workshops, conferences, promotional support and connection to resources.
+Learn more about our member organizations here.

 We are Living Wage Certified!

 The London Environmental Network is proud to be a Living Wage Employer and part of the Ontario Living Wage Network.
 This means that our employees are given the hourly wage a London worker needs to earn to cover their basic expenses and participate in their community.
-Providing a living wage is part of creating a just and resilient future here in London because financial and economic stability are both key pillars of sustainability.
+We believe providing a living wage to all employees supports our vision for a more sustainable and equitable future, and align with our policies to support Decent Work Initiatives for employees in the nonprofit sector.